 Establishing Eligibility for Academic Accommodations

 If you received accommodations in school through an IEP or 504 plan, or if you did not receive accommodations in school but believe you have a disability that could affect your college work, you may be eligible to receive academic accommodations at Lawrence.
-Read the information on this website and contact the Accessibility Services Coordinator for assistance.
+Read the information on this website and contact the Accessibility Services Specialist for assistance.

 Differences between high school and college

-If you received accommodations in school, be aware that the process works differently in college.
+If you received accommodations in high school, be aware that the process works differently in college.
 Because you are an adult, you must request accommodations in order to receive them.
 No one else (parents, providers, etc.) may make the request for you.
 Academic accommodations are arranged on a course-by-course basis, and they must be arranged in advance in order to be provided.
 For more information on the differences between high school and college accommodations for students with disabilities, see HS-College Differences (PDF).

 The need to be proactive

 Because you must arrange accommodations in advance, you should establish eligibility early, even if you are unsure whether you will need accommodations for your courses.
 You should also review each syllabus at the start of the term to decide whether to request accommodations for that course.
 Once an assignment or exam is complete, you may not request an accommodation to be retroactive, even if your academic performance was affected by disability.

 In order to be eligible to receive academic accommodations, you must have a disability and be otherwise qualified.
 Disability means that you (1) have a physical or mental condition that substantially limits one or more major life activities, (2) have a record of such a condition, or (3) are regarded as having such a condition.
 Otherwise qualified means that you are able to meet all academic and behavior requirements and standards set by the institution with or without accommodation.